-Bold values indicate results with p<0.05.
+Bold values indicate results with p<0.05, and values in italic indicate results that passed the corrected p-value of 0.0033.

 * The results are adjusted for age, BMI, current smoking, race, and a diagnosis of diabetes, hypertension or hyperlipidemia.